KatacodaTest/katacoda-scenarios/edgetutorial/step1.md

+##Environment Setup

-This step basically set up the environment necessary.
+This step basically setup the environment necessary for deploying kubeedge.

-make master available on insecure port 8080 for kubeedge to work
+Make master available on insecure port 8080 and update insecure bind address to 0.0.0.0 for edgecontroller/kubectl to work with http connection to Kubernetes apiserver.

-`vim /etc/kubernetes/manifests/kube-apiserver.yaml`{{execute}}
+Update this parameters in the kube-apiserver.yaml file.
 Edit - --insecure-port=8080
 Add - --insecure-bind-address=0.0.0.0
+The below command will open the file and update the details in the file as specified.

+`vim /etc/kubernetes/manifests/kube-apiserver.yaml`{{execute}}

-Initially we can create a folder to which we will be cloning the base code
+Create a folder for cloning the base code.

 `mkdir kubeedge`{{execute}}